 Joblift is a popular job marketplace in Europe, the UK, and the US, and in 2018 they made the decision to upgrade the way they manage job data.
-The goal wasn’t just to make internal processes easier… It was also to help make their platform more helpful for users.
+The goal wasn’t just to make internal processes easier.
+They wanted to make their marketplace more helpful for users.
 They wanted to be able to get the newest jobs up fast, and let their business development team work their magic to create better experiences on the platform.

 Here’s what happened.

 Here’s how the data management process usually looks: the job provider sends over a “feed” of job listings.
-These feeds aren’t exactly readable for most people and are meant to be interpreted by professionals.
+These feeds aren’t exactly readable for most people and are meant to be interpreted by technical professionals.
 Joblift would send all of this data to the IT team, who would then prepare the feeds so that they would fit into Joblift’s own system.
-Thus IT was involved almost every step of the way - expertly transforming confusing data into something that could appear on the Joblift platform and help job seekers.
+Thus IT was involved almost every step of the way.
+They were always expertly transforming confusing data into something that could appear on the Joblift platform and help job seekers.

-This was manageable, of course.
-But Joblift wanted to do more.
-This sort of feed management meant that any time someone wanted to make an edit that request had to go through IT.
-If they just wanted to fix a typo, make a title more interesting, or add more information, they had to go through a whole process.
+This was manageable, but Joblift wanted to do more.
+This sort of feed management meant that every single edit needed to go through IT.
+If a team member just wanted to fix a typo, make a title more interesting, or add more information, they had to go through a whole process.